ShmelovOleksandr/KdG_Backend/README.md

 Cant fetch warehouse activities

-Add isCompleted to appointments

 Can create multiple PDT for the same Appointment (Possibly make appointment_id a PK)

-Send back to the landside the result of the creation of the PDT, successful or not (Solved with unique constrain?)

 ### Questions:

-Would it be better to pass appointment_id instead of license_plate when exiting the facility?
+(Done?)
 Ask about EntranceRequest, is it a good solution?

-Do we need to send the copy of the PDT to the driver after he dumped the material

 Do I need separated UUID in the PDT class if it is always 1-to-1 relationship?